-(Off): Briefly turn the control to this position to turn off the automatic headlamps and daytime running lamps (DRL).
-Briefly turn to this position again to turn the automatic headlamps or DRL back on.
+○ (Off): Briefly turn the control to this position to turn the automatic headlamps and daytime running lamps (DRL) off or back on.

-For vehicles first sold in Canada, the off position only works for vehicles that are shifted into the PARK (P) position.
+For vehicles first sold in Canada, the off position only works for vehicles that are shifted into the P (Park) position.

-AUTO (Automatic): Turn the control to this position to automatically turn on the headlamps at normal brightness, together with the following:
+AUTO (Automatic): Turns on the headlamps automatically at normal brightness, together with the following: